Your Ultimate Winter Getaway in the French Alps

 Where To Ski In The French Alps

 We begin at Val d’Isère, which along with the neighboring ski resort of Tignes, makes up one of the largest ski destinations in Europe, boasting an incredible 300 km (186 miles) of marked ski runs.
 All told there are 34 ski lifts, including 9 for beginner skiers, that access more than 80 runs.
 It boasts a whopping 1,900 meters (more than 6,200 feet) of vertical drop.
 Among the headlining features is the Grand Motte Glacier, the highest point in Tignes, boasting high-altitude skiing and guaranteed snow.
 Tignes – Val d’Isère enjoys a long ski season that lasts until May.
-Visit in March to experience the fourth edition of the Mountain Shaker, a week full of major competitions, including the Big Air Ski World Cup and Slopestyle Ski World Cup.
+Visit in March to experience the fifth edition of the Mountain Shaker, a week full of major competitions, including the Big Air Ski World Cup and Slopestyle Ski World Cup.

 Chamonix, located north of Tignes – Val d’Isère, is arguably the most famous French ski destination.
 The first-ever Winter Olympics were held in Chamonix in 1924, and the region has been welcoming skiers and riders from around the world ever since.
 Located at the foot of Mont Blanc, the highest peak in Europe, Chamonix isn’t just one ski area, but is rather made up of five ski areas that stretch along the valley, consisting of Grands Montets, Les Houches, Le Tour/Balme, La Flegere, and Le Brevent.

 Chamonix has a sprawling 115 km (71 miles) of skiable terrain and an astonishing 2,800 meters (9,100 feet) of vertical.
 Vallée Blanche, one of the most famous off-piste ski runs in the world, is an epic 23-kilometer, 2,780-meter (9,120 feet) descent over glaciers, crevasses, and more.
 It’s a rite of passage for skiers and riders coming to France.
 Access to Vallée Blanche is via Aiguille du Midi, the highest cable car in France, which is a can’t-miss experience for skiers and non-skiers alike, featuring 360-degree views of the French, Swiss, and Italian Alps at the 3,842-meter (12,604 feet) summit.
-Chamonix is conveniently just an hour from Geneva Airport (GVA).

-Nearby, Megève may not have the name recognition as French resorts like Chamonix, yet it shouldn’t be overlooked.
 Megève, one of the most luxurious French ski resorts, boasts nearly 2,000 acres of skiing across several peaks with more than 200 runs and 100 lifts.
 It’s an expansive ski area with tons of terrain for every type of skier.
 However, it’s a particularly great French Alps ski resort for families and beginners, thanks to more than 40 runs for beginners, and dedicated areas for those who are just learning to ski or ride.

 We of course can’t discuss world-class skiing in France without talking about Les 3 Vallées, the world’s largest interconnected ski area.
 Seven ski resorts are spread across the mountains, giving skiers and riders access to a 600-kilometer network of skiing, breathtaking views, and guaranteed snow.
 Among them is Les Menuires and Méribel, considered two of the best ski destinations for families, and the luxurious Courchevel.
 Val Thorens, at 2,300 meters, is Europe’s highest resort, and perfect for guaranteed snow and activities for every type of outdoor adventurer.
 The other resorts include the spa town of Brides-les-Bains, the cozy and charming Saint-Martin-de-Belleville, and the picture-perfect Orelle.